lukacsd/kh-annex/README.md

-## Smart Card signing utility for K&H EBank
+## Smart Card signing utility for K&H e-bank

 This project demonstrates on how to sign data with an Oberthur Authentic smart card to comply the semantics of K&H Hungary internet banking system.
 In essence, it can be used as a drop in replacement for the middleware provided by the institution.